OSGeo/ogc-cite-runner/docs/running-as-standalone-cli.md

 ### parse-result

-Parse previously gotten results from an earlier cite-runner run that used `raw` as its output format.
+Parse previously gotten results from an earlier ogc-cite-runner run that used `raw` as its output format.

 This command is most useful when you want to produce multiple reports in different output formats or with different details from the same test run.

 ##### Arguments

--   `TEST_SUITE_RESULT` - Path to an XML file containing the raw execution results of a previous cite-runner run.
+-   `TEST_SUITE_RESULT` - Path to an XML file containing the raw execution results of a previous ogc-cite-runner run.
 You can also use a raw result file generated by teamengine, as long as it has been generated with the [teamengine EARL output format].
 This can also be provided as the command's `stdin`, by using the special argument `-`, as in:

     ```shell
-    cite-runner execute-test-suite \
+    ogc-cite-runner execute-test-suite \
         http://localhost:9080/teamengine \
         ogcapi-features-1.0 \
         --suite-input iut http://localhost:5000 \
-    | cite-runner parse-result -
+    | ogc-cite-runner parse-result -
     ```